agdext/FedDeepInsight/flower/TABULAR/TABNET/README.md

 ## Project Setup

 Start by cloning the example project.
-This will create a new directory called `quickstart-tabnet` containing the following files:
+This will create a new directory containing the following files:

 ```shell
 -- pyproject.toml